Yearling

 Poems

 The poems that move us most are the poems that make us forget that we are reading a poem.
 We believe any style, tone, form, subject matter has that potential.
+At this time we print in text only in Yearling.

 The working poet is of particular importance to us.
 We define a working poet as a poet who doesn’t make their living from writing or the teaching of writing.
 Each issue will include 20 poets from our community of working writers and 20 poets from outside of that community, including those who happen to make their living from writing and teaching writing.

-If you are interested in joining our community, check us out here.
+If you are interested in joining our community, check us out here!

 Response Time